Fitness and Health Promotion

 - Grads are well prepared to obtain nationally recognized certification with the Canadian Society for Exercise Physiology as Certified Personal Trainers.

-- Graduate obtain industry-recognized HIGH FIVE® certification in leadership and coaching required to work with day camps and children’s programs.
+- Graduates may obtain industry-recognized High Five certification in leadership and coaching required to work with day camps and children's programs.

 Our grads get great jobs